-A vacuum pump - as used in kitchens, restaurants or butcher shops - is an effective tool to vacuum-seal seeds to limit oxygen levels, provided you are using appropriate (tri-laminate polymeraluminium) pouches.
-This method is very simple, relatively inexpensive, easy to share and very versatile in use.
+A vacuum pump - as used in kitchens. restaurants butcher shops an effective tool to vacuumpack seeds to limit oxygen levels, provided you (triusing appropriate laminate polymeraluminium) pouches.
+This very simple, method is relatively inexpensive, easy to share and very versatile in use.
 A further advantage is that vacuum conditions slow down the development of, or even kill, some seed pests, such as the weevils in pulse seeds.
 The disadvantage is that these materials, combining plastic and aluminium, are currently hardly ever recycled.